SteveD90/ArrStack/README.md

   ./backup_configs.sh
 - Extend the script to push backups to NAS or cloud (rsync/restic/etc).

+## SABnzbd Integration
+- SABnzbd is included in this stack for managing Usenet downloads.
+- Ensure the following variables are set in `.env`:
+  - `SABNZBD_CONFIG=/srv/sabnzbd/config`
+  - `SABNZBD_DOWNLOADS=/srv/downloads`
+  - `SABNZBD_PORT=8080`
+- Access SABnzbd at `http://<server-ip>:8080` after starting the stack.

+## Proxmox-Specific Setup
+- Ensure Docker is installed on your Proxmox VM.
+- Mount NAS shares using CIFS/SMB with appropriate `uid` and `gid` options.
+- Verify that `/srv` directories are accessible and writable by Docker containers.

 Security notes
 - Do NOT commit .env or other files containing secrets to git.
 Add .env to .gitignore.
 - For production secrets consider a secrets manager or Docker secrets.